Best 20 Agricultural Investment Platforms In Nigeria

 Now to agricultural investment platforms.
 These platforms offer fixed returns and so the risk associated with fixed income investment may apply.
 The main risk, however, is in the ability of the companies to continually meet their obligations.

-This is because all fintech companies are private initiatives; they don’t have a credit rating and they are largely unregulated.
+This is because all fintech companies are private initiatives; they don’t have a credit rating and they are under regulated.

 There’s therefore, no guarantee that they will not default.
 Agro business in itself is risky.
-Environmental factors can affect crop yield and diseases can cause livestock to die
+Environmental factors such as flooding, drought, etc can affect crop yield and diseases can cause livestock to die.

 Yes, all these agricultural investment platforms partner with insurance companies to provide cover.
 And this should provide some comfort.